Edminsson/mini_npm/README.md

 because the dist folder is not in the repository.
 I tried to add an extra folder to both the files property in package.json and to the repository and this new folder gets copied when installing the package directly from github without using the published package.
+- The main file in the package also contains a printMsg in the exportsobjekt so it can be used when the package is required.
+I.e. demo = require('axelsminipaket'); demo.printMsg();

 ##Commands
 - npm adduser or npm login